mm80843/T3.5/docs/Benef/PBN__Benef_1258.md

 ## Articles mentionning this Benefit

 * [Aerosol and Surface Distribution of Severe Acute Respiratory Syndrome Coronavirus 2 in Hospital Wards, Wuhan, China, 2020](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_263.md)

+## Name of the Benefit

+Improved safety practices in COVID-19 wards can reduce the risk of contamination and transmission of SARS-CoV-2